Priyanka302002/Customer-Engagement-Analysis/README.md

-# 📊 Student Engagement Analysis
+# 📊 Customer Engagement Analysis

 This project involves analyzing the engagement of students with a platform over two years (Q4 2021 to Q4 2022) based on their subscription plans.
 The analysis focuses on descriptive statistics, confidence intervals, and hypothesis testing for both paid-plan and free-plan students.